Asterisk333/StudyNotes/Container/Container_Fundamentals.md

 ## What is a container?

-Containers are packages of software that contain all of the necessary elements to run in any environment.
+Containers are packages of software that contain all the necessary elements to run in any environment.
 In this way, containers virtualize the operating system and run anywhere, from a private data center to the public cloud or even on a developer’s personal laptop.